 I loved this bourbon so much that I wanted to showcases it in my new fall recipe for this Salted Bourbon Caramel Sauce.
 If you don't love bourbon you can just substitute one tablespoon of vanilla extract for the shot of bourbon.

-Tips and Questions for Making Caramel Sauce
+FAQs and Tips for Making Caramel Sauce

 For this recipe, you only need to make one modification: substitute Coconut Cream for the Heavy Cream.